BG3-Community-Library-Team/bg3-community/Tutorials/Osiris/Understanding-Osiris-Rules.md

 Action1;
 ```

-In this example, we do need the out-parameter from `GetTemplate` to be assigned to the undeclared variable `_Template` so that we can require it to already exist in the pre-populated database of template GUIDs.
+In this example, we do need the out-parameter from `GetTemplate` to be assigned to the undeclared variable `_Template` so that we can require it to exist in the pre-populated database of template GUIDs.
 If it does, then the game object added to the character's inventory must be a type of healing potion, and so the rule will execute.

 We can also write rules that will execute only if a query evaluates to false by inverting the query condition with `NOT`.
 To require that an answer to the query does not exist, we also need to leave all of the out-parameters unbound.